Pride and Prejudice: Letters

 Overall across the novel, around 40 letters are quoted or alluded to; such that many commentators have proposed - though without concrete textual evidence - that Austen's novels, 'Pride and Prejudice' and 'Sense and Sensibility', may both first have been drafted as epistolary novels consisting entirely of letters - as her novella Lady Susan had been.

 While free indirect speech builds up with the reader an identification with the current feelings and understandings of Elizabeth Bennet, at other times the reader is allowed to gain further knowledge of other characters' sentiments through the exchange of letters.
-This is especially the case for Darcy's letter to Elizabeth following his disastrous first proposal; as through his letter, the reader and Elizabeth are given insight into Darcy's feelings and motivations in his own voice, to a degree that he could not then have expressed to Elizabeth outright.
+This is especially the case for Darcy's letter to Elizabeth following his disastrous first proposal; through his letter, the reader and Elizabeth are given insight into Darcy's feelings and motivations in his own voice, to a degree that he could not then have expressed to Elizabeth outright.
 Moreover, this letter provides Elizabeth with proofs of Wickham's true character, which leads her to question her condemnation of Darcy's treatment of him.

-Letters in the novel are several times given detailed description as physical objects; what envelopes they have, whether they have inserted sheets or are written entirely on the 'envelope' sheet, and the size and quality of the writing.
-In an age when physical contacts, especially between unmarried persons of opposite sex, are highly constrained by convention and civility; a letter as an artefact handled over a prolonged period by the sender, could stand as an active token of their physical presence.
-Elizabeth is stated to have continually re-read and re-examined Darcy's letter to her, to the degree that these re-readings constitute a substitute dialogue and interaction with Darcy by which her feelings for him are able to change (and unchange) over an extended period.
+Letters in the novel are several times given a detailed description as physical objects; what envelopes they have, whether they have inserted sheets or are written entirely on the 'envelope' sheet, and the size and quality of the writing.
+In an age when physical contact, especially between unmarried persons of opposite sex, is highly constrained by convention and civility, a letter as an artefact handled over a prolonged period by the sender could stand as an active token of their physical presence.
+Elizabeth is said to have continually reread and reexamined Darcy's letter to her, to the extent that these rereadings constitute a substitute dialogue and interaction with Darcy through which her feelings for him can change (and unchange) over an extended period.
 "Knowing Darcy's letter "by heart" primes Elizabeth to seriously contemplate knowing his heart, an experience Austen imaginatively explores in the novel's ensuing chapters."
-Austen's use of letters in the novel allows them to be developed with a 'life cycle', both a past history and a future destiny, "The letter sets in motion the re-assessment and interior work that prepare both parties to start afresh when they cross paths in Derbyshire."
+Austen's use of letters in the novel allows them to be developed with a 'life cycle', both a past history and a future destiny.
+"The letter sets in motion the reassessment and interior work that prepares both parties to start afresh when they cross paths in Derbyshire."